 But a dog in rescue is a stressed dog.
-All of the issues the bull terrier may have had prior ending up in rescue will be magnified by the new unfamiliar, lonely and potentially hostile environment.
+All of the issues the bull terrier may have had prior to ending up in rescue will be magnified by the new unfamiliar, lonely and potentially hostile environment.
 It can be incredibly stressful for the dog.
 Which takes us to:

 If you are adopting a bull terrier from a rescue, you need to really, really know what you are doing.
 I don’t want to discourage you or make you change your mind.
 Every dog needs a home, and if you can save a bull terrier from rescue, it’s a noble act.

-But do realize that the dogs that ended up in rescue will likely have some type of temporary or permanent issues stemming from their past history (why they ended up in rescue in the first place), and their stressful time in rescue itself.
+But do realize that the dogs that ended up in rescue will likely have some type of temporary or permanent issues stemming from their past history (why they ended up in rescue in the first place), and their stressful time in the rescue itself.
 You have potential layers of issues there.

-The difficulties you may encounter may be the dog’s lack of trust, fearfulness or aggression.
+The difficulties you may encounter maybe the dog’s lack of trust, fearfulness or aggression.
 You may also get a perfectly friendly and emotionally stable bull terrier that simply needs better hands.